Satisfactory Academic Progress

 - WV Invests Grant

 Standards of Satisfactory Academic Progress include a Quantitative Standard-Cumulative GPA, a Qualitative Standard-Pace, Evaluation Increment, and Maximum Time Frame.

 Qualitative Standard-Cumulative GPA

-Note: The attempted hours and GPA used in calculating Satisfactory Academic Progress must include credits that may not be calculated in an academic GPA, examples including but not limited to, developmental courses, academic forgiveness, including D/F repeats, transfer credits, etc. The Financial Aid Office is not permitted to use Academic Amnesty in evaluating GPA.
+Note: The attempted hours and GPA used in calculating Satisfactory Academic Progress must include credits that may not be calculated in an academic GPA, examples including but not limited to, incomplete grades, developmental courses, academic forgiveness, including D/F repeats, transfer credits, etc. The Financial Aid Office is not permitted to use Academic Amnesty in evaluating GPA.
 We must count all classes in the calculation of GPA.

 All students must maintain a cumulative 2.0 GPA on 4.0 scale.
 Some programs require that the cumulative GPA be higher than 2.0.
 When GPA is evaluated for a program requiring a higher standard, BridgeValley must use the higher GPA requirement to determine SAP.

 Incomplete grades will not be used in the calculation of the GPA during the semester in which they are received.
 Incomplete grades will be calculated in the GPA in the semester in which a letter grade replaces the incomplete grade.
 Upon completion of the incomplete course, the instructor will submit a Grade Change form to the Office of the Registrar to update the grade.
 Students who do not complete the incomplete course work by the published date in academic calendar will be assigned a failing grade.